 When an employee is on intermittent leave and where reasonable job safety concerns exist, up to once every thirty (30) calendar days, the City will request a "fitness for duty" certification when the employee is scheduled to return to work, but before allowing an employee to return to work from intermittent leave.
 A "Fitness for Duty" certification will consist of a statement signed by the Health Care Provider, who completed the original certification of serious health care condition, which states the employee can perform all essential job functions of the employee's position without restrictions.
-If the employee Relations Manager and/or designee will review the American's with Disabilities Act Reasonable Accommodation Request Form with the employee and initiate the ADA Interactive Process.
+If the employee presents a Certification Form that states restrictions, the Labor and Employee Relations Manager and/or designee will review the American's with Disabilities Act Reasonable Accommodation Request Form with the employee and initiate the ADA Interactive Process.